Medical image methods explained, including MRI, X-rays and Bones Scans.

 - Diagnostic Ultrasound Scan

-A bone scan (also known as a Radio Isotopic bone scan) is used to detect areas of bone with an increased blood flow or increased bone turnover.
-These may be due to inflammation and infection, or fractures, lesions and tumors respectively.
+A bone scan (also known as a Radio Isotopic bone scan) is used to detect areas of bone with increased blood flow or increased bone turnover.
+These may be due to inflammation and infection, or fractures, lesions, and tumors respectively.

 What is a bone scan?